Enforced disappearance: Equatorial Guinea

-According to the UN Human Rights Council Mission to Equatorial Guinea, agents of the Equatorial Guinean Government have been responsible for abducting refugees from other countries in the region and holding them in secret detention.
+According to the United Nations Human Rights Council Mission to Equatorial Guinea, agents of the Equatorial Guinean Government have been responsible for abducting refugees from other countries in the region and holding them in secret detention.
 For example, in January 2010 four men were abducted from Benin by Equatorial Guinean security forces, held in secret detention, subjected to torture, and executed in August 2010 immediately after being convicted by a military court.

 Germany

 During World War II, Nazi Germany set up secret police forces, including branches of the Gestapo in occupied countries, to hunt down known or suspected dissidents or partisans.
 This tactic was given the name Nacht und Nebel (Night and Fog), to describe those who disappeared after being arrested by Nazi forces without any warning.
 The Nazis applied this policy against political opponents within Germany as well as against the resistance in occupied Europe.
-Most victims were killed on the spot, or sent to concentration camps, with the full expectation that they would then be killed.
+Most victims were killed on the spot, or alternatively sent to concentration camps with the full expectation that they would then be killed.